 Prerequisites: CANA 4000.03 or permission of the instructor

-List of Canadian Studies Elective classes
+Complete list of Canadian Studies Elective courses

 NOTE: Some classes may not be offered every year.
 Please consult the current academic timetable to determine if these classes are offered.
 More detailed information can be obtained from the Canadian Studies office.